nickbrandt/GitLab/doc/user/application_security/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/5656) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 11.7.

-Some vulnerabilities can be fixed by applying the solution that GitLab automatically generates.
+Some vulnerabilities include a suggested solution or merge request with a fix that is automatically created by GitLab.
 Although the feature name is Automatic Remediation, this feature is also commonly called Auto-Remediation, Auto Remediation, or Suggested Solutions.
 The following scanners are supported:

 - [Dependency Scanning](dependency_scanning/index.md):
   Automatic Patch creation is only available for Node.js projects managed with